-Hirst Brothers’ Panic Grass (Dichanthelium [Panicum] hirstii) [candidate]
+Hirst Brothers’ Panic Grass (Dichanthelium [Panicum] hirstii) [evaluated for listing]

 A perennial member of the grass family, Hirst Brothers’ panic grass produces upright (erect) leafy flowering stems (culms) from May to October.
 The clustered culms grow 8 to 23 inches high.
 The flower cluster (panicle) is 1 to 4 inches long and sparsely flowered with finely hairy spikelets.
 Panicles sometimes stay hidden among the densely branched stems.
 The narrow leaf blades are 1 to 5 inches long and variably smooth or hairy.
 Spring culms are produced in May and June, while autumnal culms grow from August through the first frost.